Forestry High Risk Strategy

 - Reduce the serious injury and fatal injury rates in the top risk exposure categories in forestry operations

 - Because of the largely seasonal nature of forestry work, an element of seasonal approach is also incorporated into the Forestry HRS.
 Officers in different regions of the province will continue to have the latitude to adjust their inspectional focus to reflect seasonal variability.

-- Sustained compliance requires the commitment and support of on-site employers as well as those parties with higher-level responsibilities related to proper planning and execution of the work.
+- Sustained compliance requires the commitment and support of on-site employers as well as those parties with higher-level responsibilities related to proper planning and execution of the work, and this will continue to be a priority.
 When repeat or high-risk violations occur, officers will review the roles and activities of all worksite parties to ensure their responsibilities are being fulfilled in a sustained manner.

 What you can do

 A healthy and safe workplace is a shared responsibility.
 The following resources will help you better understand and address some of the health and safety issues to focus on in your industry.
 For more resources and information, please visit our Forestry pages.